Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/groupies.md

 Who controls Anonymous?
 <br>"Anonymous" publicly denied/ou(s)ted Anonymous-OS.
 (So-called security experts also claimed it was malicious, but they failed to provide any ℝeal evidence, and I willn't take anyones' word for any"-thing"; without proof, you're just a social engineer faking it.)
 <br>Anonymous is supposedly decentralized, but there are "official" social media accounts & websites.
 (To join/lead Anonymous; am I supposed to crack them?
-The government has supercomputers/professionals/ETC...)
+The governments have supercomputers/professionals/ETC...)

 Gandhi didn't hide, but he was assassinated; what are "they" going to do, assassinate "us"?
 (Some of "us" have reincarnation to look forward to; it's like retirement, but youthful to begin with.)
 <br>What happened to  "~~We are Anonymous.~~ We are Legion.
 We do not forgive.
 We do not forget.
 Expect us."